ryan8614/CITS5206-Capstone/README.md

 - Reinstall dependencies: `npm install`
 - If specific packages fail, try installing them individually with exact versions from package.json

+#### Database Connection Problems

+**Problem**: Errors such as `Environment variable not found: DATABASE_URL` or `PrismaClientInitializationError`.

+**Solution**:
+- Ensure you have created a `.env` file in the project root with a valid `DATABASE_URL` for PostgreSQL.
+- If using a local PostgreSQL instance, verify that the database server is running and accessible.
+- Double-check your credentials and connection string format.
+- If you wish to use SQLite for local development, update both your `.env` and `prisma/schema.prisma` as described above.
+- After any changes to the database or schema, re-run `npx prisma migrate dev` and `npx prisma generate`.

+**Problem**: `prisma.user.findUnique()` or other Prisma queries fail.

+**Solution**:
+- This is usually due to an incorrect or missing `DATABASE_URL`, or the database schema not being migrated.
+Follow the steps above to resolve.
+-
 #### Build Errors

 **Problem**: `npm run build` fails with TypeScript or compilation errors.